Evaluation of Novel Fast Machine Learning Algorithms for Knowledge-Distillation-Based Anomaly Detection at CMS

 \section{Results}

-Fig. \ref{fig:performance_comparison} (left) shows the EMD as a function of EBOPs (\( \mathrm{EBOPs}\approx \#\mathrm{LUTs}+55*\mathrm{\#DSPs}\)) for different CICADA student models, with the QKeras implementation serving as a baseline.
-EBOPs is used because the HGQ library documentation claims that the final resource count, after the place-and-route stage follows this formula.
+Figure~\ref{fig:roc-curves} shows the classifying performance of selected CICADA models in the form of ROC curves.
+It can be seen that the convolutional LGN (CLGN), as well as the HGQ-based student with adaptive regularization (HGQ-mixed) achieve comparable performance to the baseline (QKeras).
+For the most important regime with trigger rates below 1kHz, the novel methods even outperform the baseline.
+Figure~\ref{fig:performance_comparison} (left) shows the EMD as a function of EBOPs (\( \mathrm{EBOPs}\approx \#\mathrm{LUTs}+55*\mathrm{\#DSPs}\)), which was found to be a good estimate for the final resource count, after the place-and-route stage~\cite{HGQ}.
 EMD is reported for three datasets: Zero Bias, $t\bar{t}\rightarrow4q$, and $t\bar{t}\rightarrow l+\nu+2q$.
 The HGQ student models generally achieve comparable or sometimes lower EMD than the QKeras model, demonstrating strong fidelity in learning the teacher outputs.
-The LGN student learns the Zero Bias sample reasonably well but struggles with the signal datasets, likely because the limited number of high-value outliers in the training set is insufficient given the binary input representation required, compounded by the constraints of limited open data.
-Despite this, LGN models exhibit very low resource utilization, suggesting strong potential if outlier training can be improved.
+The dense LGN student (LGN-LT2) learns the Zero Bias sample reasonably well but struggles with the signal datasets, likely because the limited number of high-value outliers in the training set is insufficient given the binary input representation required.
+The convolutional LGN overcomes this issue, but its synthesis for FPGA is work-in-progress.
+The number of logic gates is, however, comparable to the dense architecture shown here.
 HGQ models also maintain slightly lower resource usage while achieving similar physics performance, as illustrated in the ROC AUC versus EBOPs plot (right).
 Table ~\ref{tab:hardware_cost} shows the resource utilization estimates in detail.